ruuffian/cis-3715/Lecture 10/Lecture.md

 *Recall*: the proportion of actual positives that are correctly classified.
 	$Recall = \frac{TP}{TP+FN}$
-**Precision**: The proportion of positive predictions is actually correct.
+**Precision**: The proportion of positive predictions that are actually correct.
 	$Precision = \frac{TP}{TP + FP}$